Want to learn more about Plant Symptoms - Leaning Plant (Too Dark)

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

 WHY DOES THIS HAPPEN

-If your plant seems to be growing obliquely, meaning that it appears lopsided / uneven, it's usually not anything to worry about - it can just be a bit of an eyesore!
+If your plant seems to be lopsided or uneven, it's usually not anything to worry about - it can just be a bit of an eyesore!

 Again, this isn't necessarily something you need to worry about unless your plant isn't getting enough light to stay healthy (in which case you'll likely notice additional symptoms, as your plant's wellbeing will suffer).
-But if the leaning becomes severe, it may eventually lead to your plant becoming top-heavy and unbalanced to the point where it may topple over!
+However, if the leaning becomes severe, it may eventually lead to your plant becoming top-heavy and unbalanced to the point where it may topple over.

-It's also important that if you suspect that your plant isn't getting enough light, you should make sure to move it to a brighter spot in your home.
-Plants that don't get sufficient sunlight aren't able to photosynthesize efficiently, which can, in the long term, be very damaging.
+If you suspect your plant isn't getting enough light, you should amend the situation as fast as you can.
+Plants that don't get sufficient light aren't able to photosynthesize efficiently, which can, in the long term, be fatal.